-Configuring Web Reputation and Anti-Malware Settings with Adaptive Scanning Enabled
+Configuring Anti-Malware and Reputation Settings with Adaptive Scanning Enabled

 Step 1 Choose Web Security Manager > Access Policies.
-Step 2 Click the Web Reputation and Anti-Malware Filtering link for the Access Policy you want to configure.
+Step 2 Click the Anti-Malware and Reputation link for the Access Policy you want to configure.
 Step 3 Under the Web Reputation and Anti-Malware Settings section, choose Define Web Reputation and Anti-Malware Custom Settings.
 This allows you to configure web reputation and anti-malware settings for this Access Policy that differ from the global policy.
 Step 4 In the Web Reputation Settings section, choose whether or not to enable Web Reputation Filtering.

-- Adaptive Scanning chooses the most appropriate web reputation score thresholds for each web request. - Step 5 Scroll down to the Cisco IronPort DVS Anti-Malware Settings section. - Step 6 Configure the anti-malware settings for the policy as necessary.
+Adaptive Scanning chooses the most appropriate web reputation score thresholds for each web request.
+Step 5 Configure the settings in the Advanced Malware Protection Settings section.
+Step 6 Scroll down to the Cisco DVS Anti-Malware Settings section.